wxie5/ZombieGame/Assets/Prefabs/readme_second playtest.txt

 Player 1 ：WASD to move, U to pick up weapons, J to attack, K to switch weapons, L to replenish bullets.
 Player 2 ：↑↓←→ to move, 4 to pick up weapons, 1 to attack, 2 to switch weapons, 3 to replenish bullets

 We now provide story mode(New) and endless mode for players.
+The story mode has not been completed, only the first two levels are currently available.

+Story mode 1 --- Goal: Collect gasoline, alcohol, weapons in the map and leave Story mode 2 --- Goal: Enter the maze and reach the exit

 1. Your game should allow for local multiplayer with at least 2 players.